grimandgreedy/aria2tui/README.md

 [appearance]
 theme = 3

+# Whether the graph pane should be displayed by default
+show_speed_graphs_default = true
 ```

 **Note**: If you have not used aria2c before then download [this file](https://gist.github.com/qzm/a54559726896d5e6bf21adf2363ad334) and put it in ~/.config/aria2/.
 I would recommend going through and configuring it but this one will get you up and running for now.